This week’s fascinating pictures of Worksop’s past

 Take a trip down memory lane with these fabulous bygone snaps from Worksop.

 If you have any photos which you think our readers would like to see, send them to: newsroom@worksop-guardian.co.uk.
-Check back next week to see some more great shots from 2007.
+Check back next week to see some more great shots.

-2007: This nostalgic shot was snapped at a crafts fair at Christ Church, Thievesdale Lane, Worksop.
-Do you enjoy a potter around a craft stall?
+2007: Aimhighers roadshow visits the Post 16 Centre in Worksop to help encourage pupils to stay on at school and to go on to university.
+This workshop was delivered by Connexions.

 jpimedia